petermuessig/ui5-sample-apollo-reloaded/README.md

 yarn start
 ```

-The start script will run the Apollo GraphQL server, the UI5 development server and Babel in the watch mode for the TypeScript-based projects: `sap.ui.demo.apollo` and `sap.ui.demo.apollo-lib`.
+The start script will run the Apollo GraphQL server, the UI5 development server and Babel in the watch mode for the TypeScript-based projects: `apollo.demo.todo.app` and `apollo.demo.todo.lib`.

 To create and run the production build of the monorepo, just run the following command: